Neargye/nameof/doc/reference.md

 ## `NAMEOF_TYPE`

-* Macro macro that obtains string name of type, reference and cv-qualifiers are ignored.
+* Macro that obtains string name of type, reference and cv-qualifiers are ignored.

 * Returns `nameof::cstring` - constexpr implementation of an string.